xl Precision

 Does it return an error?
 What about "=SUM(1;1)"?
 Whatever character works with Excel's built-in SUM function is the character you'll need to use with xlPrecision functions.

 If you're not sure, go into Windows' Regional/Language Options Control Panel and find your "List Separator" character.
 Use that character wherever xlPrecision documentation shows a comma.
+This example shows that the list separator character for French is the semi-colon:

 I'm evaluating the Free Edition.
 I want to test a series of formulas in 50 cells, but I don't want to take the time to enter all the text in the pop-up windows that would result.